-Objective 2.1: Public Infrastructure Improvements
+Objective 2.1: Public Infrastructure Improvements Provide improvements and upgrades to ageing infrastructure, in

 Provide improvements and upgrades to ageing infrastructure, including but not limited to streets, sidewalks, water and sewer lines, and parks.
 CDBG funds may be used for the acquisition, construction, reconstruction, rehabilitation, or installation of public improvements or public facilities in designated revitalization neighborhoods (West End, Park Avenue, East End, and Jersey City).